9elements/CSS-Cafe-v2/src/events/stephanie-eckles.md

 speakerImage: "stephanie-eckles"
 videoId: "dz6aFfme_hg"
 videoTitle: "History of Container Queries"
+speakerBio: |-
-speakerBio: "Stephanie Eckles is a front-end focused SWE at Microsoft.
+  Stephanie Eckles is a front-end focused SWE at Microsoft.
 She's also the author of http://ModernCSS.dev which provides modern solutions to old CSS problems as in-depth tutorials, and is the creator of http://StyleStage.dev, and author of http://SmolCSS.dev and http://11ty.Rocks.
 Steph has over 13 years of webdev experience that she enjoys sharing as an author, egghead instructor, and conference speaker.
 Her most recent working experience has largely involved leading and co-creating enterprise design systems.
 She's an advocate for accessibility, scalable CSS, and the Jamstack (especially Eleventy).
-Offline, she's mom to two girls and a cowboy corgi, and enjoys baking."
+Offline, she's mom to two girls and a cowboy corgi, and enjoys baking.
 twitter:
   url: "https://twitter.com/5t3ph"
   text: "@5t3ph"